NickCraver/nickcraver.github.com/blog/_posts/2016-05-03-stack-overflow-how-we-do-deployment-2016-edition.markdown

 Rollbacks.
 We rarely do them.
 In fact, I can't remember ever having done one.
 We avoid them through the approach in general: we deploy small and often.
 It's often quicker to fix code and deploy than reverse a migration, especially across hundreds of databases.
 We also make development mimic production as often as possible, restoring production data periodically.
 If we needed to reverse something, we could just push another migration negating whatever we did that went boom.
 The tooling has no concept of rollback though.
 Why roll back when you can roll forward?

 ### Localization/Translations (Moonspeak)
 This will get its own post, but I wanted to hint at why we do all of this work at compile time.
-After all, I always advocate strongly for simplicity (yep, even in this 6,000 word blog post - the irony is not lost on me).
+After all, I always advocate strongly for simplicity (yep, even in this 6,000-word blog post - the irony is not lost on me).
 You should only do something more complicated when you *need* to do something more complicated.
 This is one of those cases, for performance.
 [Samo](https://twitter.com/m0sa) does a lot of work to make our localizations have as little **runtime** impact as possible.
 We'll gladly trade a bit of build complexity to make that happen.
 While there are options such as [`.resx` files](https://msdn.microsoft.com/en-us/library/ekyft91f.aspx) or [the new localization in ASP.NET Core 1.0](https://github.com/aspnet/localization), most of these allocate more than necessary especially with tokenized strings.
 Here's what strings look like in our code:

 ![Translations: IDE]({{ site.contenturl }}SO-Deployment-Translations-1.png)